tiorionjames/Guessing-Game/README.md

 -------------------------------------------------

 ### Feature 4: History in the making
-Let’s update the last feature so that instead of just the number of guesses, we let the user know all of their previous guesses before they got the right answer.
+Let’s update the last feature so that instead of just the number of guesses, we let the user know all of their previous guesses before they get the right answer.

 *Main Function*